Treating Type 2 Diabetes

 Getting Physical Activity

-Exercise helps insulin work better and lowers blood sugars.
+Moving the body helps insulin work better and lowers blood sugar levels.
 Kids with type 2 diabetes need physical activity every day.
 If your child isn’t used to being active, start slowly and set clear goals.
 They can begin with at least 15 minutes every day and increase the amount as they're able.
 Also include recovery time.
-Joining a sports team isn’t a must — activities like walking the dog, housecleaning and other chores, and playing outside are good options.
+Joining a sports team isn’t a must — activities like walking the dog, doing chores, and playing outside are good options.
 The key is to move every day.

-Many kids with type 2 diabetes are overweight.
+Many kids with type 2 diabetes have excess weight.
 Living a healthy lifestyle is the best way to help your child grow and develop properly.
 Eating well and staying active may slow weight gain and can even lead to weight loss.
 There are health benefits from losing even a little bit of weight.

 Taking Medicines for Type 2 Diabetes